 The current version is the Raspberry Pi Model 3 B+, released for “International Pi Day” on 14 March 2018.
-Topline specs are 1.4GHz 64-bit quad-core processor, dual-band wireless LAN, Bluetooth 4.2/BLE, faster Ethernet, and Power-over-Ethernet support (with separate PoE HAT).
+Topline specs are a 1.4GHz 64-bit quad-core processor, dual-band wireless LAN, Bluetooth 4.2/BLE, faster Ethernet, and Power-over-Ethernet support (with separate PoE HAT).
 For the first time, a Raspberry Pi comes with a choice of 1, 2 or 4 GB of RAM.

 Sounds like a tidy package, right?
 Retailing for $35, it’s perfect for a variety of DIY projects, whether it’s connecting your 3D printer to a network, or learning to code, or putting together a streaming media hub.

-Well, the truth of the matter is, where Raspberry Pi blazed a trail for single board computers, a multitude of imitators have followed in its wake.
+Well, the truth of the matter is, where Raspberry Pi blazed a trail for single board computers, a multitude of imitators followed in its wake.
 And there’s a sizeable group of people who do need something more powerful, or more compact, or even cheaper.